Rhodesian African Rifles: Rhodesia

-'sensed' the presence of CTs when none were physically visible but the signs of their presence were.

-The RAR, as an infantry regiment, employed infantry COIN tactics against its enemy: patrols, ambushing, OPs, cordon and searches of habitation, attacks on located guerrilla camps or hides, tracking and follow up.
+The RAR, as an infantry regiment, employed infantry COIN tactics against its enemy: patrols, ambushing, OPs, cordon and searches of habitation, attacks on located guerrilla camps or hides, tracking and follow-up.
 These tactics were used both internally in Rhodesia and externally in Zambia and Mozambique.
 As with all professional units, and in collaboration with other Rhodesian Security Force services, these were refined and evolved.
 The evolution of the Fireforce concept was the most significant example of that.